indie/qmec/README.md

           respect to an indigenous people's native language, and to its survivors."

-          This repository's collection of code, data, analysis, can be used for training / AI or for profit by anyone who quit Facebook before it changed its name.  indie's deletion date (10/2021) indicates her public IPO of INFO AND TESTIMONY FOR ANY LEGAL PURPOSES IN JURISDICTIONS OF THE

-          IT IS MY THEORY AND PERSONAL BELIEF THAT FACEBOOK'S CEO SOLD / USED VIDEO* OF COPS BEATING WOMEN AND NATIVE PEOPLE'S AT STANDING ROCK IN 2016 TO RECRUIT AND TRAIN IDF SOLDIERS TO PLAY OUT THEIR 'FANTASY' MURDERING THE NATIVE PEOPLES.

-          IF YOU THINK THERE IS EVEN A MEDIOCRE POSSIBILITY THAT WHAT IS WRITTEN ABOVE IS TRUE, YOU OWE IT TO YOURSELF TO GET YOURSELF, YOUR GOVERNMENT AND ALL YOUR PEOPLE OFF IT NOW.
+    ༓ ༓ ༓

-          Are you a settler who doesn't know what happened at Standing Rock?
+          Are you a brain-fogged settler who doesn't know what happened at Standing Rock?
           Do you think the tribes relocated to reservations should be allowed voice and freedom to use the media like white people do?